compciv/gendered-pulitzer-board/README.md

-### Methodology
+### Methodology and Caveats

-The analysis detects gender by using the Social Security Administration's baby name data.
+The automated analysis detects gender by using the Social Security Administration's baby name data.
 If a name, such as "Joseph", has more recorded baby boys than baby girls in the SSA records, than "Joseph" is considered by the algorithm to be a name likely given to a man.
 Yes that's how basic the algorithm is.

-### Caveats

-Note that the gender detection algorithm for this project was extremely basic: literally, determining if the first name of each board member was more likely to belong to a man versus a woman, according to how babies are named, via the Social Security Administration data.
-No attempt was done for close-calls (though there don't seem to be many of those) -- and people such as __C.K.McClatchy__ are just left out.
+No attempt at disambiguating the guess was done for close-calls (though there don't seem to be many of those) -- and people such as __C.K.McClatchy__ are just left out.

 However, a quick spot-check of the Pulitzer website seems to confirm the broad generalizations of the analysis.
 For example, the algorithm did not find a single woman on the board in the 1970s.